TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 68/Psalms 68.12.md

 ---

-Kings of armies flee, they flee; And she that tarrieth at home divideth the spoil.
+"Kings of armies flee!
+They flee!"
+She who waits at home divides the spoil,